 Due to the potential consequences associated with federal embezzlement convictions, it is imperative that anyone facing embezzlement allegations, consider retaining an experienced Virginia federal embezzlement lawyer.

 Embezzlement simply is the alleged misappropriation of funds or assets by a person who is authorized to possess those funds or assets.
 While closely related to theft, the fundamental difference is that a person accused of embezzling property has a right to possess that property, but is accused of abusing their employer’s trust.

 In many cases, embezzlement accusations are levied against individuals who have access to their company or clients’ bank and/or investment account(s), such as stockbrokers or investment advisers.

 However, sometimes low-level financial professionals such as bank tellers, accounting analysts or program directors can be accused of embezzlement.
 Virginia federal embezzlement lawyers have seen embezzlement allegations made against any employee who has access to a company or client’s funds or property.

 Similar to other crimes involving allegations of the theft of misappropriation of property, the penalties associated with federal embezzlement violations depend largely on the type and amount of property embezzled.
 For instance, a person accused of embezzling public funds, property, or records valued over $1,000 and who is convicted may be fined and sentenced for up to 10 years in prison.

-However, those convicted of the embezzlement of property valued at less than $1,000 may face a maximum of one year in Federal prison.
-An experienced Virginia federal embezzlement lawyer can work vigorously to protect your legal rights and ensure that you receive justice.
+However, those convicted of the embezzlement of property valued at less than $1,000 may face a maximum of one year in federal prison.
+An experienced Virginia federal embezzlement lawyer could work vigorously to protect your legal rights and ensure that you receive justice.

 Federal laws against embezzlement specifically prohibit the misappropriation of federal assets.
 Employees commonly accused of embezzling federal funds include: